TheBaljitSingh/PW-Skills-clone/README.md

 # About this Repo.

-This is a clone website or [Physics Wallah](https://www.pw.live/) "PW Skills".
-Tailwind CSS used with Nodejs.
+This is a clone of [Physics Wallah](https://www.pw.live/) "PW Skills" website. with NodeJS, Tailwind CSS is used for Styling.

 # Getting Started with Create React App